 Quality of Service (QoS) for Differentiated Services Code Point (DSCP) is a code that allows the network to prioritize the transmission of different types of data.
+This setting is only available with H264.

 NOTES:

 - 1. If you are not familiar with DSCP, contact your network administrator before changing this setting. - 2.
 Your network must be configured to use QoS.
 If you are unsure if your network is QoS-aware, contact your network administrator.